 Let me elaborate…

-- Public opinion, both professional and recreational, drives market movements on the exchange.
+- Public opinion, both professional and recreational, drives market movements on the betting exchange.

-- Every selection in a sporting event an opinion is made up of optimistic Backers and pessimistic Layers.
+- Every selection in a sporting event is made up of optimistic Backers and pessimistic Layers.

 - As the market forms and we get closer to the start of the event, the public opinion reaches a consensus.